-7 Paint Colors We're Loving for Kitchen Cabinets in 2020
+4 Paint Colors We're Loving for Kitchen Cabinets in 2022

 As one of (if not the) most important room in the home, the kitchen can be an overwhelming space to decorate.
 With multiple purposes—from cooking and hosting to even eating within—kitchens must be simultaneously soothing, stylish, clean, and comforting, which leads many homeowners, by default, to the ubiquitous all-white kitchen.
 But next year, some designers are predicting a sea change, with more homeowners opting to spice things up with everything from bold, dramatic shades to new takes on neutrals.
 And where's the easiest place to bring a game-changing dose of color to the kitchen?
 The cabinets.
-Here are seven on-the-rise shades we're currently obsessed with for kitchen cabinets.
+Here are four on-the-rise trends we're currently obsessed with for kitchen cabinets.